DenverCoder1/unedit-for-reddit/README.md

 ## Changelog

+### Changes in 3.12.0

+-   Added support to show the author of posts that were not edited but the author no longer exists
+-   Added support for edited submissions on comment context pages
+-   Ensure the original post fills the available space on Reddit Redesign

 ### Changes in 3.11.0

 -   Fix markdown conversion to include strikethrough, Github-style code blocks, indented sublists without 4 spaces, and underscores in the middle of a word
 -   Added links wherever username and subreddit mentions appear in the original post
 -   Added support for hiding spoiler text in the original post
 -   Added support for superscripts using `^` in the original post
--   Fixed the search results page on Reddit Redesign to only show the link once.
+-   Fixed the search results page on Reddit Redesign to only show the link once
--   Fixed fetching edited submissions sometimes failing.
+-   Fixed fetching edited submissions sometimes failing

 ### Changes in 3.10.0